TollefsonJ/sir2txt/project_update.md

 Previous attempts fed the data through Spacy's "en_core_web_lg" model.
 For this attempt, I switched over to the "en_core_web_trf" model (a transformer pipeline), as it's supposed to produce more accurate NER results.
 Transformers, as far as I understand, want GPU hardware - so even the short documents tested here taxed my GPU-less laptop pretty heavily.
 But the results are markedly better, I think.

 Results are best viewed using the HTML outputs.
-Github doesn't make it easy to view rendered HTML files, so I'm pasting links to the executive summary outputs here:
+Github doesn't make it easy to view rendered HTML files, so I'm pasting links to the executive summary outputs here.
+To view other outputs, navigate to the "dispacy_html" folder, click on an HTML file, and paste "https://htmlpreview.github.io/?" in front of the URL.

 [Output 1](https://htmlpreview.github.io/?https://github.com/TollefsonJ/sir2txt/blob/main/data/analysis_output/displacy_html/summary_reports_exec_summaries/SR-28-0006%20-%202011.05.23%20-%20Phase%20I%20Enviro%20Site%20Assess.%20%26%20Phase%20II%20Limited%20Subsurface%20Invest._DISPLACY.html)